This set of Control Systems Multiple Choice Questions & Answers (MCQs) focuses on “Design Considerations for Higher-Order Systems”.

 b) 1,2 and 3 only

 Explanation: PI(PROPORTIONAL INTEGRAL) compensator adds one open loop pole at origin and open loop zero at negative real axis.
 So it improves steady state error and reduces overshoot of the system .

 9. The input to a controller is :

 d) Signal of fixed amplitude not dependent on desired value

-Explanation: Input to the controller is always the parameter of the system which is to be controlled that is the desirable value.
+Explanation: Difference between input variable and feedback variable is known as error signal which is input to the controller.
+In other words Input to the controller is always the parameter of the system which is to be controlled that is the desirable value.

 10. What is the characteristic of a good control system?

 b) Insensitive to the input command